MicrosoftDocs/bot-docs/articles/bot-service-design-principles.md

 # Principles of bot design

 The Bot Framework enables developers to create compelling bot experiences that solve a variety of business problems.
 By learning the concepts described in this section, you'll become equipped to design a bot that aligns with best practices and capitalizes on lessons learned thus far in this relatively new arena.

-##Designing a bot
+## Designing a bot

-If you are building a bot, it is safe to assume that you are expecting users to use it.
+If you are building a bot, it's safe to assume that you are expecting users to use it.
 It is also safe to assume that you are hoping that users will prefer the bot experience over alternative experiences like apps, websites, phone calls, and other means of addressing their particular needs.
 In other words, your bot is competing for users' time against things like apps and websites.
 So, how can you maximize the odds that your bot will achieve its ultimate goal of attracting and keeping users?